QAInsights/linux-docker-devweb/README.md

 You can mount your host to the container using the below command.

-`docker run -v C:\Scripts\AdvantageOnlineShopping:/Scripts/AdvantageOnlineShopping devwebl --mode=single /Scripts/AdvantageOnlineShopping`
+`docker run -v C:\Scripts\AdvantageOnlineShopping:/Scripts/AdvantageOnlineShopping <image-name> --mode=single /Scripts/AdvantageOnlineShopping`

 ## How to view the results?